 When buying paddles, you should choose one that is the right length and is lightweight.

-A paddle that is too long or too short might be difficult for you to paddle with correctly.
+A too long or short paddle might be difficult for you to paddle with correctly.
 And if it’s too heavy, you could easily get tired and could possibly get injured.

 So, how long should your paddle be?
 It depends on how wide your kayak is.
 Here’s a table that can help you choose the right paddle.

-Buy something like the Werner Camano Premium Fiberglass Kayak Paddle.
-It comes in a variety of colors and is available in sizes from 230 to 260 centimeters.
-It’s also very lightweight and is collapsible into two pieces so it is easier to store.
+Buy something like the Pescador 2-piece Kayak Fishing Paddle.
+It comes in moss camo and sizes from 230 to 240 centimeters.
+It’s also very lightweight and collapsible into two pieces, making it easier to store.

 Accessories